practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/README.md

 $ sudo make install               # this will also take some time
 ```

-Alternatively, for speeding up compilation with 4 concurrent jobs:
+Alternatively, for speeding up installation with 4 concurrent jobs:
 ```
 $ sudo make PARALLEL=-j4 install
 ```